 Payment history is the most important factor in your credit score because it shows lenders how you have previously managed your debts.
 A history of consistently late or missed payments can make getting approved for a loan difficult and may result in higher interest rates.

 Amount owed or credit utilization ratio is the second most important factor in your credit score.
 To calculate it, add up the credit limits for all your credit products and divide by the total amount of debt you owe.
 This number represents how much of your available credit you’re actually using.
-Lenders see high credit utilization ratios as a sign of risk, even if you always pay your balance in full and on time.

 The length of your credit history is an important factor in your credit score.
 It’s generally good to keep your older accounts open and active.
 That said, there may be a time when it’s worth closing an older account.
 For example, if you have a credit card with an annual fee that you no longer use, it may make sense to close the account.